Perocoed/tenhou-se-and-bg/README.md

 SE_Saki：M Miyanaga Saki，F Miyanaga Teru

-## List of the codes of the sound files :
+## List of the codes of the sound files for customization purposes :

 - json.se[ 1]=DORA
 - json.se[ 3]=CLOCK